DjangoAdminHackers/ColumnInline/README.md

     class MyInline(ColumnInline):
         ....
-        (everything else as normal)
+        fieldsets = [
+        ("", {'fields': ('image', ('active', 'heading', 'link',), 'text', 'order')}), ]

-Just use the normal 'fieldsets' attribute on your Inline class to define which fields are grouped into columns.
+Just use the 'tuple within tuple' to define which fields are grouped into columns.
+In the example above there would be 3 columns: 'image' followed by ('active', 'heading', 'link',) and then finally the last two fields in a single column.

 TODOs
 -----